Northern Ireland is fearful, as Boris Johnson threatens the E.U. over Brexit

 Irish Foreign Affairs Secretary Simon Coveney dismissed Johnson’s claim that Europe wanted to “blockade” Northern Ireland as “totally bogus.”

-Europeans are livid that Johnson has introduced a bill before Parliament that would breach key parts of Brexit withdrawal treaty, an agreement Johnson signed only nine months ago, calling the pact “historic” and “fantastic.”
+Europeans are livid that Johnson has introduced a bill before Parliament that would breach key parts of the Brexit withdrawal treaty, an agreement Johnson signed only nine months ago, calling the pact “historic” and “fantastic.”

-The withdrawal agreement seeks to finesse trade and customs issues, to enable Northern Ireland to exit along with the rest of the United Kingdom, but to preserve easy trade — and psychological ties — with the Republic of Ireland, which will remain part of the E.U.
-In the absence of a free trade deal, there would probably have to be some kinds of control between north and south to levy tariffs and quotas.
+The deal seeks to finesse trade and customs issues to enable Northern Ireland to exit along with the rest of the United Kingdom but to preserve easy trade — and psychological ties — with the Republic of Ireland, which will remain part of the E.U.
+In the absence of a free-trade deal, there would probably have to be some kinds of control between north and south to levy tariffs and quotas.

 Chief E.U. negotiator Michel Barnier said the Northern Ireland protocol signed last year represents no threat to the integrity of the United Kingdom.
-He tweeted, “We agreed this delicate compromise with Boris Johnson and his government in order to protect peace & stability on island of Ireland.
-We could not have been clearer about the consequences of Brexit.”
+He tweeted, “We agreed this delicate compromise with [Boris Johnson] & his gov in order to protect peace & stability on island of Ireland.
+We could not have been clearer about the consequences of #Brexit.”

-Martin O’Brien is a veteran peace-building activist from north Belfast, who worked to ensure strong human rights were included in the Good Friday agreement.
+Martin O’Brien is a veteran peace-building activist from north Belfast, who worked to ensure strong human rights were included in the Good Friday Agreement.
 “Brexit — and this government’s particular form of Brexit, a hard Brexit — was embarked on with no regard to the consequences for Northern Ireland,” he said.

 O’Brien called the withdrawal agreement signed by the U.K. and E.U. last year “a carefully constructed mechanism to try to minimize the worst consequences” of Brexit.